jsiig/parim-calendar-tt/README.md

 ## Some info

-* Design mockup I created in Figma before starting work has been attached in a zip file.
+* The design mockup I created in Figma before starting work has been included in a zip file in this repo.
 * Uses ionicons via CDN, had to enable/ignore `<ion-icon />` in Typescript.
 * Uses `dayjs` instead of `moment` library for modularity (smaller bundle).
 * OK, doing a POST request to fetch data is weird.
 So is supplying a JSON body